Lalit2109/lastsync/azure-pipelines/geo-replication-monitor/README.md

     - Your Storage Accounts (including via private endpoints if applicable)
     - `https://api.sendgrid.com` (for email sending).
 - An **Azure Resource Manager service connection** in Azure DevOps:
-  - With at least `Reader` on monitored subscriptions.
+  - With at least `Reader` role on subscriptions you want to monitor (the script auto-discovers all accessible subscriptions).
-  - And `Storage Blob Data Reader` on monitored Storage Accounts (or their RG/subscription).
 - A **SendGrid API key** with permission to send mail.

 #### 2. Configure the pipeline YAML